 Piper’s drawn some criticism for being wishy-washy (maybe not as much as Breaking Bad‘s Skyler White), but that’s because she’s got tough competition.
 There are way too many rich characters in the season who don’t have to put up with being fish-out-of-water and can throw around gif-worthy retorts all day.

 But Piper’s new to the clink, and she has to quickly navigate the shark infested waters of female pris.
 Yeah, she cries a lot and coos “I love you” to her fiance every moment she gets.
 But wouldn’t you?
-Just wait — Kohan’s setting us up for some Walter White-esque character transformations, and Piper’s already broken bad by the final moments of the first season.
+Just wait — Kohan’s setting us up for some Walter White-Esque character transformations, and Piper’s already broken badly by the final moments of the first season.
 I’m looking at you, Pennsatucky.
 Her most badass moment?
 Convincing the paraplegic juvenile who’s set on a life of crime that the scariest part of prison isn’t the people you’re surrounded by, it’s “coming face-to-face with who you really are.”
 And, of course, the final addendum, “Bitches gotta learn.”

 Larry’s put in a tough spot.
 He loves the shit out of Piper, but his time with her is limited to short, one-way phone calls and weekly visiting hours, which is why he comes off as overly saccharine with the excessive “I love you’s in small amounts of time.
 He becomes a more dynamic character once he publishes his New York Times article and does the radio interview with fake Ira Glass, in which he shares unflattering characteristics about Piper’s fellow inmates and the hope that Piper isn’t engaging in lesbian sexual activity.
 It’s the only way he can send a signal to his distant fiance, the one woman he wouldn’t like to imagine in another woman’s arms.
-It finally makes him an interesting, active character who punishes the woman he loves, like anyone whose fiance is having an affair with an ex-girlfriend in prison would do.
+It finally makes him an interesting, active character who punishes the woman he loves, like anyone who’s fiance is having an affair with an ex-girlfriend in prison would do.
 As she starts a grow a pair in prison, Larry loses whatever he had to begin with.
 It’s sad.
 But the good news is that at least you get a B+, Larry!

-I wish I could have experienced Alex from Piper’s perspective, because then I’d like her more.
+I wish I could have experienced Alex from Piper’s perspective because then I’d like her more.
 Her sly, smarmy charm was lost on me, and I would have sympathized with Piper much more if I, too, had fallen in love with Vause.
 But she’s smart, and a great character for inciting conflict because she toys with Larry and Piper’s relationship in the same way she deals drugs — marionetting from uptop, under the radar.
 She’s manipulative, and still Piper’s weakness ten years later.
 She’s also the only female character in the prison to threaten rape (on Pennsatucky in “Blood Donut”), even if it’s in a cheeky way.
 And that just about sums her up: cheekily rapey, especially when it comes to Piper’s emotions.

 I like Healy a lot, but one question remains unanswered.
 Why does he hate lesbians so much?
 We get that that’s a thing in prison — sexual activity is a no no. But Healy has it out for the lesbians, and we want to know why.
 We love that he’s a dude governed by his insecurities and that those have transformed him into a sadistic, over-compensating figure of authority, but he goes out of his way from the first scene he’s in to warn Piper that she better not become “gay for the stay.”
 Aside from that, he’s a great character who probably represents most of the people in charge at prison — those who lead sad, lean-cuisine driven lives topped with mail-order Russian brides who hate them.